decentraland/decentraland-dapps/README.md

 }
 ```

-This uses by defualt the `'@@router/LOCATION_CHANGE'` action type to track page changes.
+This uses by default the `'@@router/LOCATION_CHANGE'` action type to track page changes.
 If you need to use a different action type, you can do the following:

 ```ts
 import { all } from 'redux-saga/effects'